open-guides/og-aws/README.md

 ### High Availability Gotchas and Limitations

 -	🔸**AZ naming** differs from one customer account to the next.
 Your “us-west-1a” is not the same as another customer’s “us-west-1a” — the letters are assigned to physical AZs randomly per account.
 This can also be a gotcha if you have multiple AWS accounts.
+Note that Zone IDs are consistent between accounts, and can be used to reliably align between AWS accounts.
 -	🔸💸**Cross-AZ traffic** is not free.
 At large scale, the costs add up to a significant amount of money.
 If possible, optimize your traffic to stay within the same AZ as much as possible.

 Billing and Cost Management